luau-lang/lute/docs/cli/pkg.md

 lute pkg install
 ```

-## Authentication resolution
+## Authentication token resolution

-The GitHub token is discovered in the following order:
+Lute resolves the GitHub authentication token by checking the following sources in order of precedence:

-1. `GITHUB_TOKEN` environment variable
+1. The `GITHUB_TOKEN` environment variable.
-2. User-defined credential provider (`~/.lute/config.luau`)
+2. A user-defined credential provider in `~/.lute/config.luau`.
-3. Plaintext auth store (`~/.loom/auth.luau` via `lute pkg auth`)
+3. The plaintext auth store at `~/.loom/auth.luau` (managed via `lute pkg auth`).

-If none of these returns a token, Lute performs the request without authentication.
+If no token is found, Lute proceeds with the request without authentication.

 Credential providers are configured in `~/.lute/config.luau`.
 This is a standard Luau module with full access to `@std` libraries.